panzerdp/dmitripavlutin.com/content/posts/077-javascripr-scope-gotchas/index.md

 console.log(message); // throws ReferenceError
 ```

 `message` is accessible inside the scope of `if` code block.
-However, outside of the scope the variable is not accessible.
+However, outside of the scope, the variable is not accessible.

 Ok, that was a short intro to scopes.
 If you'd like to learn more, I recommend reading my post [JavaScript Scope Explained in Simple Words
 ](/javascript-scope/).

-What follows are 5 interesting cases when the JavaScript scopes behaves differently than you expect.
+What follows are 5 interesting cases when the JavaScript scope behaves differently than you expect.
 You might study these cases to improve your knowledge of scopes, or just to prepare for a fancy coding interview.

 ## 1. *var* variables inside *for* cycle